 Where the regions of Burgundy, Centre and Auvergne meet, border-country surrounded by land benefiting from a mild climate courtesy of the dominant west winds, equidistant from the ocean and the Alps.

 The Centre region is greatly expanding its tourist trade with a wide variety of activities.

-This property, near to a very pretty town on the banks of the Loire with some 100,000 inhabitants, is in an ideal geographical location, in the immediate vicinity of excellent road and motorway networks as well as a train station with 2-hour links to Paris-Bercy.
+This property, near to a very pretty town with some 100,000 inhabitants on the banks of the river Loire, is in an ideal geographical location, 2½ hours from Paris in the immediate vicinity of excellent road and motorway networks as well as a train station with 2-hour links to Paris-Bercy.

 The large, luxurious home

 This large, luxurious home stands in a dominant position facing the parklands.

 The building is topped with a slate gable and hipped end roof featuring roof dormers.